davidainman/atlas-data/featuresets/SocCaus.md

 </table>

 ## Results
 Our survey has confirmed that dedicated sociative causative constructions are rare outside South America, but not in South America, where they are mostly found in Greater Amazonia.
 Out of the 325 languages included in the ATLAs sample, 19 show a dedicated construction for sociative causation ([SocCaus-01](../parameters/SocCaus-01)), and 15 of these 19 languages are spoken in South America.
 The prevalence of dedicated constructions in this macroarea is striking: South America is the only macroarea where sociative causation is frequently grammaticalized (15/105).
-This is all the more telling, given that non-dedicated constructions ([SocCaus-07](../parameters/SocCaus-07)) are evenly distributed across macroareas, with an average attestation of one in four languages.
+This is all the more telling, given that non-dedicated constructions ([SocCaus-07](../parameters/SocCaus-07)) are evenly distributed across macroareas, with an average attestation of one in four languages (see [Rose & Vuillermet 2025](Source#cldf:rosevuillermet2025sociativecausative) for a detailed account and discussion).

 Dedicated constructions in South America are present across families, with a higher prevalence in the Tupian family, for which a Proto-Tupi “comitative causative” form has been reconstructed ([Rodrigues and Cabral 2012](Source#cldf:rodriguescabral2012tupian): 509, 531-533).
 Combined with other arguments, our data favors [Guillaume and Rose](Source#cldf:guillaume2010sociativecausative)'s ([2010](Source#cldf:guillaume2010sociativecausative)) hypothesis that the feature has diffused from Tupian languages through pattern borrowing (and not borrowing of a specific morphological form).